FireAid Deploys $50 Million Toward Los Angeles Wildfire Relief in Phase One Grants

 After raising more than $100 million through its FireAid Benefit Concert, the Intuit Dome is ready to deploy half of that in phase-one grants toward Los Angeles wildfire relief efforts.

-Meanwhile, rebuilding efforts will be the focus of FireAid phase two grants using the other half of the funds still to come.
+While phase one is for relief efforts, rebuilding efforts will be the focus of FireAid phase two grants still to come using the other half of the funds.

 The six-hour Jan.
 30 concert was streamed by over 50 million viewers across 28 broadcasting partners.
 The show featured performances from SoCal artists like Billie Eilish, Katy Perry and the Red Hot Chili Peppers, with more than 30 musical acts performing at the Intuit Dome and the Kia Forum dual venues.